princekrksingh/Project-Attendance-system/README.md

 * You can see the video feed that record people that leave or come in the room.
 * You can search for an employee to check the time of his time of arrival and departure.
-* You can check the keep a screenshot of every arrival or departure.
+* You can check and keep a screenshot of every arrival or departure.
 * You can add an employee in the system with a single picture.
 * You can delete an employee of the system.
 * You can fastly see the 5 last employee detected by the camera.